 A letter from our founder

-It is my honor to partner with God and our community in developing an equine therapy ranch to provide healing, safety, and connection for survivors of sexual abuse, exploitation, and trafficking.
+It is my honor to partner with God and our community in developing an equine therapy ranch to provide healing, safety, and connection for those who've experienced complex and developmental trauma.
 Welcome and thank you for taking the time to stop by and learn a little more about us!

 It is no secret that developing a mustang horse ranch for therapy from the ground up is an audacious goal.
 But that is part of what's great about The Wild Hope Equine Center for Healing!
 You see, we live in a world where we're constantly told we're not good enough.
 And our dreams suffer because of it.
 The Wild Hope has a unique opportunity to make dreams a reality!
-And we invite you to join us!!
+And we'd love for you to join us in making it happen!

 But No More

-And then, somehow, one day, I began grabbing ahold of hope for myself.
+And then, slowly, I began grabbing ahold of tiny specks of hope for myself.

 With Wild Hope,

 Meet our Team

 Rhonda Shirazi, CPA

 Anna Bradley, LMSW